 Report of Regents Professional Practice Committee to The Board of Regents

-The Professional Practice Committee held its scheduled meeting on November 14, 2022.
-All members were present.
-Chancellor Lester W. Young, Jr., Regent Roger Tilles, Regent Luis O. Reyes, Regent Shino Tanikawa, and Regent Roger P. Catania also attended the meeting, but did not vote on any action.
+The Professional Practice Committee held its scheduled meeting on November 14, 2023.
+All members were present, except for Regent James E. Cottrell and Vice Chancellor Josephine Victoria Finn, who were excused.
+Chancellor Lester W. Young also attended the meeting, but did not vote on any action.

-The Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in 4 cases.
-In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 35 consent order applications and 5 surrender applications be granted.
+The Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in 8 cases.
+In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 20 consent order applications and 8 surrender applications be granted, and further recommends that 1 summary suspension application be granted.

-These recommendations are made following the review of 44 cases involving eleven registered professional nurses, five licensed practical nurses, four certified public accountants, two certified clinical laboratory technicians, two dentists, two licensed master social workers, two licensed practical nurses who are also registered professional nurses, one architect, one licensed clinical social worker, one licensed practical nurse who is also a registered professional nurse who is also a nurse practitioner (Family Health), one licensed practical nurse who is also a registered professional nurse who is also a nurse practitioner (Psychiatry), one massage therapist, one pharmacist, one pharmacy, one physical therapist, and one registered professional nurse who is also a nurse practitioner (Family Health).
+These recommendations are made following the review of 37 cases involving eight registered professional nurses, six licensed practical nurses, three veterinarians, two architects, two dentists, two licensed practical nurses who are also registered professional nurses, one certified public accountant, one chiropractor, one licensed clinical social worker, one licensed master social worker, one licensed master social worker who is also a licensed clinical social worker, one massage therapist, one physical therapist, one registered dental assistant, one registered professional nurse who is also a nurse practitioner in Adult Health, and one veterinary technician.

 The motion passed unanimously.